ValorZard/Shooty-Game-2/README.md

  2. The tanky enemy.
 A stronger version of the basic enemy, they allow follow and shoot at the player; however, they are stronger and have more health, in exchange for speed.
  3. The turret.
 An enemy that doesn't move, but still shoots at the player when they spot them.
 Comes equipped with a shield.
  4. The explosive enemy.
 Doesn't shoot the player, but instead chases the player.
 If they touch the player, they count a countdown, at the end of which they explode, causing a large amount of damage to any players caught in the blast.
  5. The burst enemy.
-Follows the player has normal, but shoots a ring of bullets around them instead.
+Follows the player as normal, but shoots a ring of bullets around them instead.

 --- POWERUPS ---